Spartacus (Fast novel): Plot summary

-Spartacus had been born a free man in his homeland of Thrace, but he was captured as a young man and sold as a slave in the gold-mines of Libya.
+Spartacus was born as the grandson of a slave and sold to work in the harsh gold-mines of Nubia.
 Eventually, he and several Thracian slaves, including his comrade Gannicus, are bought by a wealthy lanista, Lentulus Batiatus, who owns and trains a large number of gladiators at a school near the Italian city of Capua.
 There, Spartacus and Gannicus meet other gladiators, a Gaul named Crixus, a Jew named David, and an African named Nordo.

 Spartacus trains as a gladiator.
 He begins a relationship with a German girl named Varinia, who is one of several dozen female slaves that Batiatus keeps for the pleasure of his gladiators.
 Provoked by the death of Nordo when he turns against their Roman masters, the gladiators and slaves rise up in revolt.
 Led by Spartacus and Crixus, the rebels overwhelm their trainers and guards, force Lentulus Batiatus to flee, and destroy the city garrison sent to stop them.